githublennard/api-interactive-brokers/README.md

 * Has account in Interactive Brokers in order to use the API.
 * Has the Client API (Trader Workstation / TWS) installed on computer.
 * The Trader Workstation should be running at the moment to execute the Framework.
-* This code was deploy on Linux environment on bash.
+* This code was deploy on Linux environment on bash | On Windows environment it is similary.
 * Has installed Python  version >= 3.1
 * You can run using an IDE or without use an IDE.